-Selected topics in Engineering not covered by regular catalog offerings.
-Course content and unit credit to be determined by the Office of Instruction and faculty.
-May be offered in a seminar, lecture and/or laboratory format.
+Selected topics not covered by regular catalog offerings.
+Content and unit credit to be determined by the Office of Instruction and faculty.
+May be offered in a lecture and/or laboratory format.

 ENGLISH

 049A BASIC SPELLING AND PHONICS 1 UNIT